• Jump to Content »

 The policeman was here.
 He had all my stuff.
 Still couldn’t find my aunt’s number.
 I explained thoroughly again.
 They removed the brace/collar and board.
 My neck and back were fine.
 The officer found the number.
 What did I want him to tell her?
 Not to alarm her, I said, and don’t let her ring my parents.

 I signed lots of forms in among all this.
 Lots of people around me in the ER.
 The officer explained the hit-and-run was a felony - but they wouldn’t catch him.
 Nobody saw the licence plate of the dark pick-up truck because they were all watching me flip through the air.
 He showed me a diagram.
-Said he could see the point on the road where I’d been hit, that I was thrown sixty feet.
+Said he could see the point on the road where I’d been hit, that I was thrown 60 feet.

 He rang my aunt before the x-rays.
 When they showed nothing broken he rang her back to tell her I could be collected in the morning.
 He told me it’d be fine - she had a blazer.
 This confused me and I pictured her dressed in a blazer.
 They discussed releasing me.
 I was nauseous, light-headed.
 The senior doctor said I could stay, that I’d probably survived because I was in such good shape.
 I wanted to cry.